andrew-jacobs/sb-6502/README.md

 1. The PIC runs too quickly to support the 50 and 75 baud rate settings provided by a real 6551 ACIA.
 2. The virtual DS1318 RTC is not yet completely coded.
+3. I'm considering adding virtual access the PICs flash memory so that ROM images can be reprogrammed from the microprocessor.
+Dangerous but could be fun.